-You can’t celebrate summer and not have a beach sign!
+You can’t celebrate summer without a beach sign!

-Lately, I have been seeing rusty beach signs at home decor stores.
-These signs are gorgeous and give off the perfect beach vibe, but they are just way too expensive.
-Due to that, I thought it would be fun to create my own version of a rusty beach sign that is more budget-friendly.
+Recently, I’ve noticed lots of rusty beach signs in home decor stores.
+These signs are stunning and really capture the beach vibe, but they can be quite pricey.
+Because of this, I thought it would be a fun idea to create my own version of a rusty beach sign that is more budget-friendly.

-Now, don’t be intimidated because I am going to show you some super simple methods for making a rusty beach sign that anyone can replicate!
-Plus, it’s made for 12% of the cost of some of the more expensive beach signs, which are upwards of $179!
+Don’t be intimidated!
+I’m going to show you some very simple methods for creating a rusty beach sign that anyone can replicate.
+Best of all, it costs only 12% of what some of the more expensive beach signs typically cost, which can be over $179.

 So, grab some canvas, paint, and cinnamon (yes, I said cinnamon), and learn how to make a large rusty beach sign for only $21.48!